LLDevLab/lldevcpu/Readme.md

 ### Push instruction

 - Opcode: 011100
-- Binary representation: Bits 31 – 26 are operation code (opcode), bits 25 – 22 are source register's address.
+- Binary representation: Bits 31 – 26 are operation code (opcode), bits 25 – 22 are register's address.
 Other bits are reserved.
-- Description: Store the content of source register (rs) to the top of the stack.
+- Description: Store the content of register to the top of the stack.
 - Example: push r0
+- Status flags affected: Flags are not affected

+### Pop instruction

+- Opcode: 011101
+- Binary representation: Bits 31 – 26 are operation code (opcode), bits 25 – 22 are register's address.
+Other bits are reserved.
+- Description: Store the content of register to the top of the stack.
+- Example: pop r0
 - Status flags affected: Flags are not affected

 ## Related software